Feng-Ji-Lab/FedIRT/paper/paper.md

 Federated learning has emerged as a field addressing data privacy issues and techniques for parameter estimation in a decentralized, distributed manner.
 However, there is currently no package available in psychometrics, especially in the context of IRT, that integrates federated learning with IRT model estimation.

-Mainstream IRT packages in `R`, such as `mirt` [@chalmers2012mirt] and `ltm` [@rizopoulos2007ltm] require storing and computing all data in a single location, which can potentially lead to violations of privacy policies when dealing with highly sensitive data (e.g., high-stakes student assessments).
+Popular IRT packages in `R`, such as `mirt` [@chalmers2012mirt] and `ltm` [@rizopoulos2007ltm] require storing and computing all data in a single location, which can potentially lead to violations of privacy policies when dealing with highly sensitive data (e.g., high-stakes student assessment data).

-We have therefore developed a specialized R package, `FedIRT`, to integrate federated learning with IRT.
-We have also developed an accompanying Shiny app to recognize real-world challenges and aim to reduce the burden of learning R programming for applying this package.
+We have therefore developed a specialized R package, FedIRT, which integrates federated learning with IRT and includes an accompanying Shiny app designed to address real-world implementation challenges and reduce the burden of learning R programming for users.
 This app implements the method in a user-friendly and accessible manner.

 # Method

 Here we briefly introduce the key idea behind integrating federated learning with IRT.
-For details, please refer to our methodological discussions on Federated IRT [@FedIRT2023; @FederatedIRT2024_1; @FedIRT2024].
+For technical details, please refer to our methodological discussions on Federated IRT [@FedIRT2023; @FederatedIRT2024_1; @FedIRT2024].

 ## Model formulation

-The two-parameter logistic (2PL) IRT model is often considered the most popular IRT model.
+The two-parameter logistic (2PL) IRT model is often considered the most popular IRT model in practice.
 In 2PL, the response by person $i$ for item $j$ is often binary: $X_{ij} \in \{0,1\}$, and the probability of person $i$ answering item $j$ with discrimination $\alpha_j$ and difficulty $\beta_j$ correctly:

 $$P(X_{ij} = 1|\theta_i) = \frac{e^{\alpha_{j}(\theta_i-\beta_{j})}}{1+e^{\alpha_{j}(\theta_i-\beta_{j})}}$$